 As you can see in the image above, you can upload a specific Twitter image.
 The one you’re seeing in the preview is the Facebook image I uploaded.
 If you only specify a Facebook image, Twitter will use that image too, which often works just fine.
 The description underneath that actually comes from the meta description.

 Social networks all need similar data.
 All of them seem to fall back to Facebook OpenGraph data when no specific data was specified.
-Twitter, Pinterest and Google+ all use Facebook OpenGraph metadata.
-WhatsApp uses OpenGraph too, when sharing URLs in the messaging app.
+Twitter and Pinterest also use Facebook OpenGraph metadata.
+WhatsApp uses OpenGraph too when sharing URLs in the messaging app.
 This is why Facebook OpenGraph is such an important part of our plugin.
 The previews will show you exactly what’s being used and what your post will look like.